ryandorward/penultima/README.md

 # penultima
 A multiplayer, browser-based, open-world game inspired heavily by the classic from the 80s.
 A game set in yesteryear, at a time when the world was 2-D, 8bit, and torroidal.
+But MORPG.

 React in the front, Go in the back.
 Postgres for the DB.
 Websockets.
 Docker-ized.